kaisaryousuf/WIN-MASTER/README.md

 A python script file to remotely exploit Microsoft Windows - It can pull domains, usernames, passwords, crack hashes, and so much more...

 ## COMPUTER MISUSE ACT 1990 - SECTION 3A
-This software program has been specifically written for the purpose of legitimate penetration testing and should not be used for any other unauthorised or nefarious reason.
+This software program has been specifically written for the purpose of legitimate penetration testing and should not be used for any other unauthorised or nefarious reasons.

 ### CONSOLE DISPLAY AND VIDEO LINK
 [![WinMaster](https://github.com/BroadbentT/WIN-MASTER/blob/master/picture1.png)](https://youtu.be/6kbGW_IIq2A "WinMaster")